Can I ride horses on a Pennsylvania rail trail?

-This post is intended to help you quickly determine some of Pennsylvania’s Rail Trails that allow horse riding.
+This page can help you quickly determine Pennsylvania’s Rail Trails that allow horse riding.
 It’s often a real PITA trying to find the information buried on trail websites, and sometimes they can’t even be bothered to include it.

 There are plenty of other options for horseback riding, such as state and national parks, and some state game lands allow equestrians (during non-hunting times).
 Rail trails have the advantage of being easy, well maintained, and generally open year round.